So, What's Going To Happen To Jordyn & Kylie Cosmetics?

 This post was originally published on February 21.

 Jordyn Woods and Kylie Jenner were once inseparable.
-They went on holiday together, lived together, kept nine-month, airtight secrets together.
+They vacationed together, lived together, kept nine-month, airtight secrets together.
 It was a partnership that spread from personal to business, too, with Jenner bringing Woods on to do a special Kylie x Jordan collection for Kylie Cosmetics this past September, including lip glosses and eyeshadow and highlighter palettes with illustrations of the BFFs printed on the packaging.

 Like, are we getting a sale?